 Chip timing (Team Chip and individual)

-Please only go through the FINISH when finishing a lap and please walk.
+Please only go through the FINISH after completing a lap when finishing a lap and please walk under the limbo bar.

 The Relay (See Below for the flow of the Finish line)

 Each one of your teams will be issued a Timing 3d wrist chip to track your overall team lap times, and this writ chip must be worn on your right wrist.
 Each tag has a unique number!

 The event will start with a 1/8 mile run.
 Please feel free to leave you’re cycling shoes and helmet by your bike if this makes the run that much better.